Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/Interim Presentation.md

 Following the market research we have settled on the following objectives for completion within the project timeframe:

-### Carrying mechanism design
+### Carrying mechanism (straps) design
 - Design carrying mechamism to replace the backpack of the large smile as it is unnecessary for shorter journeys
 - Work on making this modular and with potential to fit large smile with standardised fastenings
-- Integrate vaccine recording method into straps design?
+- Integrate vaccine recording method into straps design

 ### Design for modular carousel
 - Look at ways to make parts modular for use in both big and mini smile